RileyEv/notes/concurrent-computing/os/os-mac-install.md

 3. Install ARM GNU toolchain `brew install RileyEv/homebrew-coms20001/arm-none-eabi-gcc`

 ## ⚠️⚠️ Warning
 You will need a modified makefile.
-This can be found at [here](https://rly.rocks/s/os-mac-makefile)
+This can be found [here](https://rly.rocks/s/os-mac-makefile)

 ⚠️ **KEEP A BACKUP OF THE OLD MAKEFILE**.
 You will need this to run on lab machines and for submission.